EpiLink/EpiLink/docs/MaintainerGuide.md

 ##### Registering EpiLink

-Go to the [Azure portal](https://portal.azure.com) and connect to your account ([which one?](#choosing-an-account-and-tenants)).
+Go to the [Azure portal](https://portal.azure.com) and log in with your Microsoft account ([which one?](#choosing-an-account-and-tenants)).
 Go to the Azure Active Directory view, then "App Registrations" and "New registration".

 Carefully choose the "Supported account types field" ([help](#choosing-an-account-and-tenants)).
 The registering process can take some time, just be patient.
 Once done, you will be redirected to your app's page.

 You will need to create a secret manually, as Azure AD does not create one for you automatically.
 Simply go to Certificates & Secrets and click on New client secret.
 Note that the secret will not be visible once you leave the page, so copy it then and not later!